A Subsampling Line-Search Method with Second-Order Results: Expected decrease guarantees with subsampling

 \subsection{Preliminary assumptions and definitions}

 Throughout the paper, we will study Algorithm~\ref{alg:alas} under the following assumptions.

 \begin{assumption} The function $f$ is bounded below by $f_{\low} \in \real$. \end{assumption}

-\begin{assumption} The functions $f_i$ are twice continuously differentiable, with Lipschitz continuous gradients and Hessians, of respective Lipschitz constants $L_{i}$ and $L_{H,i}$. \end{assumption}

-A consequence of Assumption~\ref{as:f:H} is that $f$ is twice continuously differentiable, Lipschitz, with Lipschitz continuous first and second-order derivatives.
+\begin{assumption} The functions $f_i$ are twice continuously differentiable, with Lipschitz continuous gradients and Hessians, of respective Lipschitz constants $L_{i}$ and $L_{H,i}$. \end{assumption} A consequence of Assumption~\ref{as:f:H} is that $f$ is twice continuously differentiable, Lipschitz, with Lipschitz continuous first and second-order derivatives.
 This property also holds for $m(\cdot;\mathcal{S})$, regardless of the value of $\mathcal{S}$ (we say that the property holds \emph{for all realizations of $\mathcal{S}$}).
-In what follows, we will always consider that $m(\cdot;\mathcal{S})$ and $f$ have $L$-Lipschitz continuous gradients and $L_H$-Lipschitz continuous Hessians, where
+In what follows, we will always consider that $m(\cdot;\mathcal{S})$ and $f$ have $L$-Lipschitz continuous gradients and $L_H$-Lipschitz continuous Hessians, where $L:=\max_i L_i$ and $L_H:=\max_i L_{H,i}$.
+Another corollary of Assumption~\ref{as:f:H} is that there exists a finite positive constant $U_H$ such that $ U_H \ge \max_{i=1,\dots,N} \|\nabla^2 f_i(x_k)\| $ for every $k$.
+The value $L=U_H$ is a valid one, however we make the distinction between the two by analogy with previous works~\cite{royer2018complexity,xu2019newton}.
+In the same spirit, we make the following additional assumption. \begin{assumption} There exists a finite positive constant $U_g$ such that,